 How do I know if I'll receive a credit for being a rural customer?

 Only customers who have a service type of residential low density receive the credit for Rural or Remote Rate Protection.
 You can check your service type by looking at page two of your statement.
-Customer who receive this credit will see a bill message on their january statement confirming the enhanced amount of the credit.
+Customers who receive this credit will see a bill message on their January statement confirming the enhanced amount of the credit.

 What is the amount of the RRRP credit?